marcduez/graphql-validation-directives/README.md

 **min**

-A number that the provided value must be greater than or equal to.
+Throws if the number is less than the provided integer value.

 ```gql
 input Mutation1Input {